 Moreover, companies now adopt cross-functional teams to generate more diverse ideas.
-This means that team leader’s authorities often limited to just their field, thus leads to the need for collaboration and shared knowledge.
+This means that a team leader’s authority is often limited to just their field, thus leading to the need for collaboration and shared knowledge.

 What makes a collaborative leader?

-The process as a whole takes time and effort as it requires a large number of participants, sometimes the whole company, therefore, collaborative leaders need to keep the atmosphere calm and responsive.
+The process as a whole takes time and effort as it requires a large number of participants, sometimes the whole company; therefore, collaborative leaders need to keep the atmosphere calm and responsive.

-Tips for a successful collaborative leadership
+Key strategies for effective collaborative leadership